 5. If You Want to Really Fight, Challenge The Illegal Stop.

-Some traffic citations have only one violation listed – a proof of insurance violation under VC 16028 – without any identification of the reason for the stop.
+Some traffic ticket citations have only one violation listed – a proof of insurance violation under Vehicle Code 16028 – without any identification of the reason for the stop.
 Seems to me, these citations are vulnerable at trial to a person who knows how to cross examine a police officer – and to a Motion under Penal Code section 1538.5.
 (Sample Self Help Suppression Motion Template)

 The reason is that a stop of a vehicle by an officer for the sole purpose of verifying auto insurance is a violation of the 4th Amendment to the US Constitution which prohibits unlawful searches and seizures.

 One final tip?
-Dont wait for the court to send you a courtesy notice.
+Do not wait for the court to send you a courtesy notice.
 They will not send one.
-They dont have the money.
+They don’t have the money.
 The deadline to take care of a traffic citation is listed on the ticket itself, right next to your signature.

 Questions?
 Leave a Comment.
 We hope this helps.